Jason Cooney – Director

 Although similar, most local Council contracts in Victoria have slight differences between each other.
 Here at The Tender Team, we usually create a checklist at the start of the tender or bid process to ensure you comply.
 This involves reading the contract requirements in the RFP or RFT as well as any draft contract provided by the Council.
 It’s always a good idea to check the insurance and financial requirements to ensure you are comfortable with them, and give our team of bid writers a call on 0410 448 770 if you have any concerns.

 We can’t answer this as you will need to highlight a different value proposition for each tender or contract depending on the scope of services and the reason that they have gone out to tender.
-As part of the tender and bid writing strategy process, prior to starting the bid, you should research the organisation or department, review the RFP or RFT documents and then develop your value proposition specific the the contract.
+As part of the tender and bid writing strategy process, prior to starting the bid, you should research the organisation or department, review the RFP or RFT documents and then develop your value proposition specific the contract.

 Putting forward detailed and effective case studies and client testimonials will strengthen any tender or bid by: